zulip/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 {start_tabs}

-{tab|desktop}
+{tab|desktop-web}

 {!topic-actions.md!}

 1. Click **Copy link to topic**.

-{tab|web}
+!!! tip ""

-1. Click on a topic in the left sidebar.

-1. Copy the URL from your browser's address bar.
+    If using Zulip in a browser, you can also click on a topic name, and copy the URL from your browser's address bar.

+{tab|mobile}

+{!topic-long-press-menu.md!}

+1. Tap **Copy link to topic**.

+{!topic-long-press-menu-tip.md!}

 {end_tabs}
 ### Get a link to a specific stream

 {start_tabs}

-{tab|desktop}
+{tab|desktop-web}

-1. Right-click on the stream in the left sidebar.
+1. Right-click on a stream in the left sidebar.

 1. Click **Copy Link**.

-{tab|web}
+!!! tip ""

-1. Click on a stream in the left sidebar.

-1. Copy the URL from your browser's address bar.
+    If using Zulip in a browser, you can also click on a stream in the left sidebar, and copy the URL from your browser's address bar.

 {end_tabs}